-4.2.4 Employment contract termination clauses of Executive Committee members particular the maximum contractual notice period is six months and any non-compete clause does not exceed 12 months.
+4.2.4 Employment contract termination clauses of Executive Committee members

+Employment contracts of Executive Committee members comply with the OaEC and our Articles of Incorporation.
+Accordingly, contractual entitlements are within the specified thresholds, in particular the maximum contractual notice period is six months and any non-compete clause does not exceed 12 months.
 No additional compensation or benefits are provided in the case of change in control, except for long-term incentive awards that may vest immediately.